Exploring Mount Koya: The Center of Japanese Buddhism - Japanspecialist

 Buddhist temple on Mount Koya, Japan

 Coming to Japan, shrines and temples are a dime-a-dozen.
 Most are uniquely spectacular in their own way.
-On Koyasan, you’re coming to the source of an important and long-standing sect of Japanese thought.
+When you visit Mount Koya, you’re coming to the source of an important and long-standing sect of Japanese thought.
 Walking among what Kobo Daishi returned from China with all those centuries ago – a thought – is why it’s worth a visit.
 It’s a living museum full of generations of family clans who all wanted to rest atop the most sacred mountain of Japan.
+Whether you visit Mount Koya in late spring, summer, or early autumn for warmer weather, or in late autumn and winter for a colder experience, the beauty of this destination varies throughout the year.

 The cemetery is, of course, not the only attraction on Mount Koya.
 It’s also encouraged to visit the rock garden of Kongobuji or the red pagoda of Konpon Daito.
 Whatever you come to see, come with a loose time schedule.
 Relax in an environment meant for meditation.
 You’re sure to leave with a mantra you’ll never forget.